Context: about Boggi

 Alessandro Pozzi, COO of Boggi Milano, didn’t just want to replace the old supply chain system with a more scalable option.
 He was looking for a solution that would revolutionize inventory efficiency.

-- Limited space for slow-selling items: Even though Boggi now has a presence worldwide, each store is designed to feel like an intimate boutique with a curated collection.
-There simply isn’t the space to offer and store products that won’t sell in that location.
+1. Limited Space for Slow-selling Items: Even though Boggi now has a presence worldwide, each store is designed to feel like an intimate boutique with a curated collection.
+There simply isn’t the space to offer to store products that won’t sell in that location.

-- Logistics costs: A more dynamic inventory system would likely incur higher logistics costs.
+2. Logistics Costs: A more dynamic inventory system would likely incur higher logistics costs.
 Pozzi wasn’t willing to invest in cross-store transfers unless the ROI was substantial.

-- Internal buy-in: Merchandising had previously made all allocation decisions for new stores.
+3. Internal Buy-in: Merchandising had previously made all allocation decisions for new stores.
 It wasn’t clear that they would be willing to trust a system to automate some of these manual tasks.

-Boggi partnered with Evo to implement Evo Transfer as an innovative supply chain solution.
-Prescriptive Artificial Intelligence made recommendations based on granular local conditions, allowing for a better understanding of local demand, even in new store locations.
+Boggi partnered with Evo, a ToolsGroup company, to implement Evo InventoryAI as an innovative supply chain solution.
+The tool’s prescriptive artificial intelligence makes recommendations based on granular local conditions, allowing for a better understanding of local demand, even in new store locations.

 Evo implemented a responsive supply chain strategy: allocating inventory according to real-time local demand on a by-store and by-size basis.

-Evo monitors both internal sales data and the sales data on 177K competitor products, as well as the consumer behaviour of 22% of the EU population.
+Evo monitors both internal sales data and the sales data on 177K competitor products, as well as the consumer behavior of 22% of the EU population.

 The system accelerates inventory swaps across stores and from the warehouses to ensure each location had the right mix of products to meet demand with the minimum inventory levels possible.